Nancypatel1103/ComplianceClient/ORGANIZATION-CREATION/organization.md

 5. Click on **Add New** button.
 ![image 5](./images/image-5.png)

-6. After click **Add New** button, a new window will appear.
+6. After click the **Add New** button, a new window will appear.
 ![image 6](./images/image-6.PNG)

 7. Click on **upload** and set your photo from there.
    ```
     Note:-
-    IF you want to put a profile picture, it is notbmandatory to select it.
+    If you want to put a profile picture, it is not mandatory to select it.
    ```
    ![image 7](./images/image-7.png)